 A company that contributes patents to a standard setting organization typically agrees to license its patented technologies on a fair, reasonable and non-discriminatory (FRAND) basis.
 If such a company seeks injunctive relief for patent infringement through the ITC, the question arises of whether such actions are consistent with its FRAND commitments.

-Edgeworth experts Drs.
-Fei Deng, Gregory K. Leonard, and Mario A. Lopez have been retained by clients on a number of cases to evaluate FRAND issues in ITC cases, including issues that addressed the following questions:
+Edgeworth Partners Dr. Fei Deng, Dr. Gregory K. Leonard, and Dr. Mario A. Lopez have been retained by clients on a number of cases to evaluate FRAND issues in ITC cases, including issues that addressed the following questions: